OmerMel/ConditionalLogin/README.md

 - Provides haptic feedback (vibration) at each successful step

 ### Bluetooth Context Authentication
-- Checks for a paired and connected Bluetooth device
+- Checks for a paired Bluetooth device
-- Verifies the connected device matches a trusted device name or MAC address
+- Verifies if device matches a trusted device name or MAC address is in the paired list

 ### SMS Verification
 - Checks for recent SMS messages